AssessmentsAdrenal insufficiency: Clinical practice

 If acute adrenal insufficiency is suspected, a morning serum cortisol level below 3 micrograms per deciliter confirms the diagnosis, whereas a level above 18 micrograms per deciliter excludes adrenal insufficiency.

-Now, if there’s adrenal insufficiency, if the serum ACTH is low, it suggests primary adrenal insufficiency, whereas if the serum ACTH is high, it suggests a central cause, either secondary or tertiary adrenal insufficiency.
+Now, if there’s adrenal insufficiency, and the serum ACTH is high, it suggests primary adrenal insufficiency, whereas if the serum ACTH is low, it suggests a central cause, either secondary or tertiary adrenal insufficiency.

 Serum cortisol levels above 18 micrograms per deciliter before or after the ACTH injection rule out adrenal insufficiency.